AdobeDocs/audience-manager.it-IT/help/using/features/cdf-files.md

 ---

-# Feed dati cliente {#customer-data-feeds}
+# Customer Data Feeds {#customer-data-feeds}

-Informazioni di base su [!UICONTROL Customer Data Feed] ([!UICONTROL CDF]) file e istruzioni su come iniziare.
-Iniziate qui se siete interessati a ricevere [!UICONTROL CDF] i file o solo a desiderate ulteriori informazioni.
+Basic information about [!UICONTROL Customer Data Feed] ([!UICONTROL CDF]) files and instructions on how to get started.
+Start here if you're interested in receiving [!UICONTROL CDF] files or just want more information.

-## Contenuto e scopo del file {#file-contents-purpose}
+## File Contents and Purpose {#file-contents-purpose}

 <!-- cdf-intro.xml -->

-Un [!UICONTROL CDF] file contiene gli stessi dati inviati da una [!DNL Audience Manager] chiamata di evento ( `/event`) ai server.
-Ciò include dati come ID utente, ID caratteristica, ID segmento e tutti gli altri parametri acquisiti da una chiamata dell&#39;evento.
-I sistemi interni [!DNL Audience Manager] elaborano i dati dell&#39;evento in un [!UICONTROL CDF] file con contenuto organizzato in campi che vengono visualizzati in un ordine impostato. [!DNL Audience Manager] tenta di generare [!UICONTROL CDF] i file oraria e li memorizza in un bucket sicuro per un cliente su un [!DNL Amazon S3] server.
-Questi file consentono di lavorare con [!DNL Audience Manager] i dati oltre i limiti imposti dall&#39;interfaccia utente.
+A [!UICONTROL CDF] file contains the same data that an [!DNL Audience Manager] event call ( `/event`) sends to our servers.
+Ciò include dati come ID utente, ID caratteristica, ID segmento e tutti gli altri parametri acquisiti da una chiamata dell'evento.
+Internal [!DNL Audience Manager] systems processes event data into a [!UICONTROL CDF] file with content organized into fields that appear in a set order. [!DNL Audience Manager] tenta di generare [!UICONTROL CDF] i file oraria e li memorizza in un bucket sicuro per un cliente su un [!DNL Amazon S3] server.
+We provide these files so you can work with [!DNL Audience Manager] data outside of the limits imposed by our user interface.

 >[!NOTE]
 >
->Non devono essere utilizzati [!UICONTROL CDF] come proxy per monitorare il traffico delle pagine, conciliare discrepanze dei report, o fatturazione, ecc.
+>You should not use [!UICONTROL CDF] files as a proxy to monitor page traffic, reconcile report discrepancies, or for billing, etc.

 ## Introduzione {#getting-started}

-Non esiste un processo self-service per avviare [!UICONTROL CDF] la distribuzione dei file.
-Contatta il [!DNL Audience Manager] tuo consulente o l&#39;Assistenza clienti per iniziare.
-Durante l&#39;implementazione, il [!DNL Audience Manager] rappresentante sarà in grado di:
+There is no self-service process to start [!UICONTROL CDF] file delivery.
+Contact your [!DNL Audience Manager] consultant or Customer Care to get started.
+During implementation, your [!DNL Audience Manager] representative will:

-* Configurate il [!DNL Amazon S3] bucket dell&#39;archiviazione.
+* Set up your [!DNL Amazon S3] storage bucket.
-* Fornire le credenziali [!DNL S3] di autenticazione in sola lettura al bucket dell&#39;archivio del file.
+* Provide read-only [!DNL S3] authentication credentials to your file storage bucket.
 Non potrete visualizzare o accedere a directory e file appartenenti ad altri clienti.

-Le notifiche e [!UICONTROL CDF] i file dei file compariranno nel [!DNL S3] bucket quando saranno pronti per il download.
-Siete responsabili del monitoraggio e del download dei file dalla [!DNL S3] directory assegnata.
-Consultate [Notifiche di elaborazione dei file feed dati cliente](#cdf-file-processing-notifications).
+File notifications and [!UICONTROL CDF] files will appear in your [!DNL S3] bucket when they're ready for download.
+You're responsible for monitoring and downloading files from your assigned [!DNL S3] directory.
+See [Customer Data Feed File Processing Notifications](#cdf-file-processing-notifications).

 ## Passaggi successivi {#next-steps}

-Le sezioni riportate di seguito e le [domande frequenti](../faq/faq-cdf.md) sui feed dei dati cliente consentono di acquisire familiarità con questo servizio.
+The sections below and the [Customer Data Feed FAQ](../faq/faq-cdf.md) can help you become more familiar with this service.

-## Contenuto feed dati cliente definito {#cdf-defined}
+## Customer Data Feed Contents Defined {#cdf-defined}

-Elenca e definisce gli elementi di dati e gli array di un [!UICONTROL CDF] file, ordinati in base all&#39;aspetto.
-Le definizioni includono tipi di dati, ma queste informazioni non fanno parte di un [!UICONTROL CDF] file.
+Lists and defines the data elements and arrays in a [!UICONTROL CDF] file, by order of appearance.
+Definitions include data types, but this information is not part of a [!UICONTROL CDF] file.

 ## Definizioni {#definitions}

 <!-- cdf-contents-defined.xml -->

-Un [!UICONTROL CDF] file include alcuni o tutti i campi definiti di seguito.
-Per informazioni sull&#39;organizzazione dei file interni, vedi [Struttura file feed dati cliente](#cdf-file-structure).
+A [!UICONTROL CDF] file includes some or all of the fields defined below.
+For information about internal file organization, see [Customer Data Feed File Structure](#cdf-file-structure).

 <table id="table_46BC897A30C2469AB5911F5B85A3FAA7">
  <thead>